Peter Trevers: Career

 During the Wars of the Roses, the dynastic struggle between the rival York and Lancaster branches of the English royal family, Trevers, like most of the Anglo-Irish gentry, supported the Yorkist cause.
 In 1460 he accompanied Richard, Duke of York to England when York unsuccessfully claimed the English Crown.
 In 1461, following the Yorkist triumph, Trevers was appointed Master of the Rolls in Ireland by Richard's son, King Edward IV: the office was granted first to Patrick Cogley, but Cogley quickly exchanged it for the more lucrative offices of Clerk of the Crown and Hanaper and Clerk of the Parliaments.

+In 1465/6 two English merchants, William York senior and his son William junior appointed Trevers their attorney.
+He was to receive £40 from three individuals of whom the best known is Michael Tregury, Archbishop of Dublin, and in case of default to sue on their behalf on the bond by which they acknowledged the debt.
+The Yorks, who were based in London, admitted that their business seal was not well known to merchants of Ireland, hence presumably the need for an attorney.
+Whether it was common for the Master to act in this way - effectively as a lawyer in private practice - is unclear.

 In 1465 Trevers was entrusted with raising men for the defence of Dublin.
 He died in 1468.

 Family

 He married Elizabeth Holywood, or Holywode, daughter and co-heiress of Sir Robert Holywood of Artane Castle.
 Elizabeth had been twice widowed; her first husband was James Nugent, eldest son of William Fitzrichard Nugent, 1st Baron Delvin, by whom she had four sons, including Richard, 2nd Baron Delvin, and her second husband was Sir Thomas Dowdall, by whom she had one daughter.
 She and Peter had three children: